 - 425VA/260W Standby Battery Backup Uninterruptible Power Supply (UPS) System

 - 4 Battery Backup & Surge Protected Outlets

 - 5 ft. cord with NEMA 5-15P plug

 - LED status light indicates Power-On and Wiring Fault, transformer-spaced outlets

 - 3-Year Warranty – Including the battery, $75,000 Connected Equipment Guarantee

 I’ve only had the CyberPower ST425 for less than a month and in that period of time, we haven’t experienced any power outage in our area.
-Although, I’ve been able to manually test it to make sure it works, I haven’t had the opportunity see how it works in a real situation.
+Although I’ve been able to manually test it to make sure it works, I haven’t had the opportunity to see how it works in a real situation.
 I will update this post if I come across worth sharing about this product.

 Obviously, I use the CyberPower ST425 for the Dell Inspiron 5490 All-In-One desktop.
 Aside from that, I also use it for my ASUS VG245 monitor (I have a dual monitor setup), Logitech Z313 speaker system, HP Envy 4520 printer and Western Digital external hard drive.